 A schema is a blueprint of an object which tells the search engines what your data means thereby adding relevancy to the information.
-This way, search engines understand the objects better and can return the results in a suitable manner.
+This way, search engines understand the objects better, in turn enabling them to better return the search results.

 The schema added to a website then gets crawled by search engine bots and helps engines identify what to display in the results.
 The users will then be shown this information when they come across the result.

 This additional value that can enhance the search results is what makes schema valuable to Google.
 Google was, after all, one of the founders of Schema.org in 2011 along with Bing, Yandex, and Yahoo.
 Together, they are developing a global standard vocabulary to help them better understand the content on the web.